-Until recently, dog training was synonymous with a perfectly obedient and submissive dog, living in fear of its owner.
+Until recently, dog training was synonymous with a perfectly obedient and submissive pet dog, fearful of their owner.
 It was common to use a coercive method of training to obtain a dog’s total submission and obedience.
 People did not care about training a puppy or dog differently, ascendancy, coercion and authority being the norm.

 The 2000s saw the rise of a new form of canine and feline training, coming from the United States.
-Ethology and canine psychology were taken into consideration and dog obedience was no longer achieved in spite of the dog's well-being or at the expense of the relationship with its owner.
+Ethology and canine psychology were taken into consideration and dog obedience was no longer achieved in spite of the dog's well-being or at the expense of the relationship with their handler.

 Clicker training is an integral part of positive education.
 Imported directly from the United States, it has worked wonders for many years.

 Clicker training is a method of training by conditioning.
 It only requires a clicker and a packet of your pet's favourite treats.
 It works exactly the same as cricket clickers used by American GIs during WWII.